RHC4TP/operator-workshop/nginx-service.md

       b.) expose the container port 80

-2. Apply the changes made for your Pod to the cluster
+2. Create the Pod
+3. Enter the Pod's shell
+4. Echo "connection successful" to /usr/share/nginx/html/index.html
+5. Exit the shell
-3. Create a YAML file named "nginx-service.yaml" with the following criteria:
+6. Create a YAML file named "nginx-service.yaml" with the following criteria:

       a.) the kind is set to Service